FranLeston/nlp_chat/Readme.md

 the api.
 Before the chat message is stored in the DB, it is ran through the NLPTK library.
 The natural language processing algorithm will assign a value of -1 to 1 to the message. -1 being the most Negative sentiment, 0 is Neutral, and 1 being the most positive.

-In this repo, the is also a jupiter notebook in which you may execute the requests in real-time to get an overall analysis of the chat.
+In this repo, there is also a jupiter notebook in which you may execute the requests in real-time to get an overall analysis of the chat.

 ## Installation